elemee3/tic-tac-toe/README.md

+## Tic-Tac-Toe

+A simple game of tic-tac-toe built from scratch in ReactJS.
+Players alternate turns, beginning with player 'X'.
+Click one box to play your turn.
+The game is over when a player gets 3 in a row, or no available squares are left.
+Try 'Legendary Mode' for an additional challenge!

+## To Play

+This game is currently hosted at http://tttsolo.herokuapp.com/ (Loads slowly!)

+## To Install Locally
+(Requires either Yarn or NPM)

+1. Clone repository onto your machine
+2. Open terminal at root of repository, run either 'yarn' or 'npm install' to install dependencies
+3. Run either 'yarn start' or 'npm start'

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>